New York AG raises concerns about Amazon's pandemic safety practices - source

 The letter, sent to the company on April 22, adds that preliminary findings "raise serious concern that Amazon may have discharged (Smalls) in order to silence his complaints and send a threatening message to other employees that they should also keep quiet about any health and safety concerns."

+In response, Amazon spokeswoman Rachael Lighty said the e-commerce company did not terminate Smalls' employment for organizing a 15-person protest but because he put the health and safety of others at risk, adding that he also received numerous warnings for violating social distancing guidelines.

+"He was also found to have had close contact with a diagnosed associate with a confirmed case of COVID-19 and was asked to remain home with pay for 14-days.
+Despite that instruction to stay home with pay, he came onsite further putting the teams at risk," Lighty said.

-The letter also called on the e-commerce giant to close some warehouses for "adequate sanitization and disinfection".
+The letter, first reported by NPR, also called on the e-commerce giant to close some warehouses for "adequate sanitization and disinfection".

+"We encourage anyone interested in the facts to compare our overall pay and benefits, as well as our speed in managing this crisis, to other retailers and major employers across the country," Amazon's Lighty said.

 The world's largest online retailer has been facing intense scrutiny by lawmakers and unions over whether it is doing enough to protect staff from the novel coronavirus.